How Common Are Cruise Ship Accidents?

 Rescue boats couldn’t reach the ship because of the rough waters.
 Instead, rescue helicopters evacuated about 300 passengers before a towboat was finally able to bring the ship to Molde, Norway.
 An investigation is currently examining why the crew set sail despite storm warnings.

 Cruise Ship Accidents

-While the cruise ship industry claims that safety is important for it, it is difficult to find statistics regarding the number of accidents which occur on cruise ships each year.
+While the cruise ship industry claims that safety is important for it, it is difficult to find statistics regarding the number of accidents that occur on cruise ships each year.
 The U.S. Department of Transportation only produces quarterly data regarding criminal activity on cruise ships.
-According to Cruise Junkie, an independent website which compiles cruise accident information, at least 348 individuals have fallen overboard while on a cruise since 1995.
+According to Cruise Junkie, an independent website that compiles cruise accident information, at least 348 individuals have fallen overboard while on a cruise since 1995.
 This is an average of at least 17 people per year.